• Skip to primary navigation

 • Feel free to omit the cinnamon if you prefer plain applesauce.

-You can use sugarless applesauce in so many ways including for serving pork, or for making other recipes such as muffins, pancakes, cookies, cakes, granola and oatmeal.
-You can also just eat the applesauce plain as a snack or for dessert.
+• Serving ideas: You can use this applesauce in so many ways including for serving with pork, or for making other recipes such as muffins, cookies, cakes, granola or oatmeal.
+I also love topping pancakes like my almond flour banana pancakes with applesauce.
+You can also eat the applesauce plain as a snack or for dessert.

 Can diabetics eat applesauce?